Rogue-Frontier/Oblivia/README.md

-# Oblivia: Object-Based Language Intended for Very Inscrutable Applications
+# Oblivia: Object-Based Language Intended for Very Idiosyncratic Articulations
 Oblivia (OBL) is an esolang that aims to do with objects what Lisp does with lists.
 Oblivia follows these ideas:

 - **Terse syntax**: